aroucadi/evermore_app/recall-mvp/docs/PRODUCT/04_execution_tactical/user_story_mapping.md

 ┌──────────────┬──────────────┬──────────────┬──────────────┬──────────────┐
 │   DISCOVER   │   ONBOARD    │    CONVERSE  │   REMEMBER   │    SHARE     │
 │              │              │              │              │              │
-│  Learn about │  Set up and  │  Have voice  │  Recall past │  Know family │
+│  Learn about │  Set up and  │  Have voice  │  Evermore past │  Know family │
-│    Recall    │  first use   │ conversations│   stories    │  received it │
+│   Evermore   │  first use   │ conversations│   stories    │  received it │
 └──────────────┴──────────────┴──────────────┴──────────────┴──────────────┘
 ```